-People who have taken alcohol or other drugs that effect judgment and alertness
+People who have taken alcohol or other drugs that affect judgment and alertness

 Drowning is common in pools, hot tubs, and natural water settings.
 Children and toddlers are also at risk even around small amounts of water, such as in toilets, bathtubs, and buckets of water or other fluids, because they may be unable to escape after falling in.

 Submersion in cold water has both good and bad effects.
-Cooling of the muscles makes swimming difficult, and dangerously low body temperature (hypothermia) can impair judgment.
+Cooling of the muscles makes swimming difficult, and dangerously low body temperature (hypothermia Hypothermia Hypothermia (dangerously low body temperature) is often regarded as a cold injury, because it can be caused or made worse by exposure to cold surroundings.
+Being in an environment that is too... read more ) can impair judgment.
 Cold, however, protects tissues from the ill effects of oxygen deprivation.
 In addition, cold water may stimulate the mammalian diving reflex, which may prolong survival in cold water.
-The diving reflex slows the heartbeat and redirects the flow of blood from the hands, feet, and intestines to the heart and brain, thus helping to preserve these vital organs.
+The diving reflex slows the heartbeat and redirects the flow of blood from the hands, feet, and intestine to the heart and brain, thus helping to preserve these vital organs.
 The diving reflex is more pronounced in children than in adults, so children have a greater chance of surviving prolonged submersion in cold water than do adults.

 People who are drowning and struggling to breathe are usually unable to call for help.
 Children who are unable to swim may submerge in less than 1 minute.
 Adults may struggle longer.